 Most “fat burner” products out there aren’t high-quality and packed with stimulants.
 For two options that include l-carnitine with a complete blend AND are stim-free, check out Kaged Clean Burn and Transparent Lab Stim-Free Fat Burner.

 Disclaimer: We’re not doctors, and we don’t play doctor on the internet.
-Talk to your healthcare provider before taking any supplement, including l-carnitine.
+Talk to your healthcare provider before taking any dietary supplement, including l-carnitine.